 AGENCY: Legal Services Corporation.

-ACTION: Proposed rule.
+ACTION: Final rule.

-SUMMARY: This proposed rule implements a provision in the Legal Services Corporation's ("Corporation" or "LSC") fiscal year 1996 and subsequent fiscal year appropriations acts which authorized the Office of Inspector General ("OIG") to "remove, suspend, or bar an independent public accountant, upon a showing of good cause, from performing audit services. \ \ \ after notice to the auditor and an opportunity for hearing."
+summary: This rule implements a provision in the Legal Services Corporation's ("Corporation" or "LSC") fiscal year 1996 and subsequent fiscal year appropriations acts which authorized the Office of Inspector General ("OIG") to remove, suspend, or bar an independent public accountant, upon a showing of good cause, from performing audit services . . . after notice to the auditor and an opportunity for hearing.
 This rule sets out the debarment, suspension and removal authority of the OIG and informs independent public accountants performing audit services for LSC recipients of their rights, and the standards that will apply, in connection with debarment, suspension and removal actions.
-The Corporation solicits public comment on the rule in anticipation of adoption of a final rule.
-DATES: Comments must be submitted on or before April 6, 1999.